Toby-D/capstone-buoys/README.md

 Challenges:
 -Fetch data for individual buoy for a single year and find least-square fit between windspeed and wave height (Done -Toby-D)

--Average 5 years of data for buoy

--Repeat with all buoys starting with "44..." by calling entries in "all_buoys.txt"

--Plot results in spectacular fashion
+-Find relationship between windspeed and wave height (as above) for all buoys in "all_buoys.txt" whose numbers start with "44..." (buoys in the northwest Atlantic).

 -...

-Guidelines
--Make edits the python notebook, and let the script just be a copy of that.
--Um, that's it :)